Leslie Frazier

+Leslie Antonio Frazier (born April 3, 1959) is an American football coach and former player.
+He is currently the assistant head coach of the Seattle Seahawks.
+He played professional football as a cornerback for the Chicago Bears in the National Football League (NFL), winning a Super Bowl in the 1985 season.

-Leslie Antonio Frazier (born April 3, 1959) is an American football coach and former cornerback.
-He previously served as the head coach of the Minnesota Vikings from 2010 to 2013 and previously served as an assistant coach for the Baltimore Ravens, Tampa Bay Buccaneers, Indianapolis Colts, Cincinnati Bengals, and the Philadelphia Eagles.
-He most recently was assistant head coach and defensive coordinator for the Buffalo Bills of the National Football League (NFL).
+Frazier served as the head coach of the Minnesota Vikings from 2010 to 2013 and previously served as an assistant coach for the Baltimore Ravens, Tampa Bay Buccaneers, Indianapolis Colts, Cincinnati Bengals, and Philadelphia Eagles.
+He was most recently an assistant head coach and defensive coordinator for the Buffalo Bills.

 College career

-Frazier started his sports career at Stephen D. Lee high school in Columbus, Mississippi where he won 9 high school letters playing three different sports: Baseball, Football, and Basketball.
+Frazier started his sports career at Stephen D. Lee High School in Columbus, Mississippi where he won 9 high school letters playing three different sports: Baseball, Football, and Basketball.

-Frazier played college football at Alcorn State University from 1978-1980, where he lined up in the defensive secondary next to Roynell Young.
+Frazier played college football at Alcorn State University from 1978 to 1980, where he lined up in the defensive secondary next to Roynell Young.
 In his freshman season, Frazier recorded six interceptions and 62 tackles.
-His sophomore season was even better, as he set a school record with 9 interceptions, while also breaking up 26 passes, recovering 2 fumbles, and making 44 tackles, while his team finished with an 8-2 record.
+His sophomore season was even better, as he set a school record with 9 interceptions, while also breaking up 26 passes, recovering 2 fumbles, and making 44 tackles, while his team finished with an 8–2 record.
 Frazier's junior season was cut short by a torn hamstring injury, but he still put up 5 interceptions and 49 tackles.
 At the end of the year, Frazier decided to skip his senior season and declare for the NFL draft.

 Professional career

 Frazier went undrafted in 1981, but was signed by the Bears just days later.
 He spent most of his rookie season on special teams, returning six kickoffs for 78 yards.
 In the 9-game strike shortened season of 1982, Frazier made the starting lineup, intercepting 2 passes and recovering 1 fumble in six starts.
 Over the next three seasons, he intercepted 18 more passes.

 Frazier was a part of the 1985 Chicago Bears team that won Super Bowl XX.
 During the 1985 championship season, Frazier led the team with six interceptions.
-His playing career was cut short due to a knee injury he suffered returning a punt in the second quarter of the Super Bowl XX.
+His playing career was cut short due to a knee injury he suffered returning a punt in the second quarter of the Super Bowl.
 He would be carried off the field.
-Surgery was conducted by Dr. Bill Clancy of the University of Wisconsin at Madison and the damage revealed to the knee included tears of the anterior cruciate, posterior cruciate, and medial collateral ligaments and a fractured bone under the kneecap.
+Surgery was conducted by Dr. Bill Clancy of the University of Wisconsin at Madison whereupon it was revealed that the damage to the knee included tears of the anterior cruciate, posterior cruciate, and medial collateral ligaments and a fractured bone under the kneecap.
 It was initially anticipated that he would be able to return during the latter half of the 1986 NFL season.
 However, by October it was clear he was not going to be able to play for the rest of 1986.
 His knee never completely healed to the point of making a comeback and he was cut by the Bears on August 3, 1987.
 He was also a member of the "G Crew" in "The Super Bowl Shuffle".